AzraelEryx/AzraelEryx/README.md

 Self-taught front-end developer.
-No bootcamp, no CS degree — I learned by building things and breaking them until they worked.
+I learned by building things and breaking them until they worked.

-`HTML` `CSS` `JavaScript` — solid, shipped on real client sites, not just tutorials.
+`HTML` `CSS` `JavaScript` — shipped on real client sites, not just tutorials.
 Currently learning React, and moving into Python for backend and AI agent work.

 ## Client work